collective/collective.contact.contactlist/README.rst

 If you have collective.contact.facetednav installed, if you have enabled contact selection on your faceted navigation you can batch select contacts and add them to lists

+You have a new widget "contacts list", wich display your lists.
+It filters your results on the contents of the lists you have selected.